IBM/ibm-spectrum-scale-install-infra/README.md

   - Installation from local installation package (see [samples/playbook_localpkg.yml](samples/playbook_localpkg.yml))
   - Installation from single directory package path (see [samples/playbook_directory.yml](samples/playbook_directory.yml))

+  > **Note:**
+  Sample playbooks now contain Ansible collection syntax, which requires the project to be cloned into the `collections/ansible_collections/ibm/spectrum_scale/` subdirectory.
+Alternative samples of playbooks with prior, non-collection syntax can be found in the [samples/legacy](samples/legacy) folder.

   Refer to [VARIABLES.md](VARIABLES.md) for a full list of all supported configuration options.

 - **Run the playbook to install and configure the Spectrum Scale cluster**